Ramdinpuia29/Ramdinpuia29/README.md

 Hi 👋 My name is Lalramdinpuia
 ==============================

-Web Developer by day, Gamer by night
+Developer by day, Gamer by night
 -------------

 *   🌍  I'm based in Lunglei, Mizoram